-RSPA - now PHMSA - The Pipeline and Hazardous Materials Safety Administration, U.S. Department of Transportation, Washington, DC 20590.
+PHMSA - The Pipeline and Hazardous Materials Safety Administration, U.S. Department of Transportation, Washington, DC 20590.

-Shipper's certification - A statement on a shipping paper, signed by the shipper, saying he/ she prepared the shipment properly according to law.
+Shipper's certification - A statement on a shipping paper, signed by the shipper, saying he/she prepared the shipment properly according to law.
 For example:

-"This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations or the Department of Transportation."; or words may be inserted here to indicate mode of transportation (rail, aircraft, motor vehicle, vessel)
+"This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations or the Department of Transportation."; or

-Ihereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name and are classified, packaged, marked and labeled/placarded, and are in all respects in proper condition for transport by according to applicable international and national government regulations."
+I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name and are classified, packaged, marked and labeled/placarded, and are in all respects in proper condition for transport according to applicable international and national government regulations."

-Shipping paper - A shipping order, bill of lading, manifest, or other shipping document serving a similar purpose and containing the information required by Sec.
-172.202, 172.203, and 172.204.
+Shipping paper - A shipping order, bill of lading, manifest, or other shipping document serving a similar purpose prepared in accordance with subpart C of Part 172.